Runaho/BlazorStateManagement/README.md

 The reason I'm pulling data in OnAfterRender is that on init methods are not triggered from StateHasChanged.
 Normally I would pull the data directly before the handler and then run StateHasChanged, but I didn't do it there for a fair test.
 When there is more than one client, we already get an error directly.
+But using InvokeAsync we can fix that issue.

 https://github.com/Runaho/BlazorStateManagement/assets/16222645/88420c5f-9405-4769-8b4c-a538322409d3